sdc-china/IDA-doc/_posts/2018-05-02-pipeline-create-a-pipeline-for-continuous-deployment.md

     ![][pipeline_stages]

-    For the first stage, it's not allowed to chenge the sequence.
+    For the first stage, it's not allowed to change the sequence.
 However, you can adjust other stages' sequence by dragging and dropping.

 ### Create a pipeline from template